 Coconut Dulce de Leche Brownies, people!
 Lightly salted coconut and dulce de leche are mixed and dropped by the spoonful into a rich triple chocolate brownie batter!
 These dulce de leche brownies are a luscious play on texture and maximum gooeyness!
+You may also love our caramel brownies.

 Make no bones about it, I am a true chocolate lover.
 I am max hardcore.
 I’m going to share something with you.
 I stockpile two things: Toilet paper and chocolate.
 For the very same reason.
 No one should run out of toilet paper and no one should ever have to experience the feeling of running out of chocolate.
 So I buy them both, in bulk.